poovarasan1210/Blog-web-application-pro/README.md

 # Blog-web-application

-This project is to create a Blog web application using Node.js, Express.js, and EJS.
-The application will allow users to create and view blog posts.
-Posts will not persist between sessions as no database will be used in this version of the application.
+The Blog Application is a full-stack web app that lets users create, edit, and delete blog posts.
+It showcases the use of Node.js, Express.js, EJS templating for the backend, and HTML, CSS, JavaScript for the frontend.
+The app now integrates with PostgreSQL for persistent blog data storage.

 #Features